Corncodes/MoneyMinder/journals/amanuel-y.md

     - Use useEffect on states to create side-effects to changes to a state

 Reflection:
+Franz drove until afternoon when Corn took over.
 Realized we have tomorrow off, so we won't be finishing our back end this week :')
 We didn't get all too much work done today mainly because of deliberating over those design decisions above.
 Franz unfortunately lost power while driving and it took us a while to get back on track after that, plus scheduled break times coming in just as we got the ball rolling on actual coding.
 I think I derailed our discussion onto figuring out aggregates for far too long rather than just accepting what *just works*, but at least we have the design more fleshed out now.